-While it is usually possible to make your work openly available at no cost, you may choose to submit your article to a fully open access journal, or to select the gold open access option if submitting to a hybrid (subscription) journal.
-In this case, publishers normally require the payment of an open access article processing charge (APC).
-This payment means that your work will be open immediately upon publication with a Creative Commons licence, via the publisher's website.
+While it is usually possible to make your work openly available via Pure at no cost, you may choose to submit your article to a fully open access journal, or to select the gold open access option if submitting to a hybrid (subscription) journal.
+In this case, publishers normally require the payment of an open access article processing charge (APC) in order to make the final published version of your work open access immediately on publication with a Creative Commons licence.